KPS Video Express: Decline and collapse

 Customers complained to the Consumer Council because of the change of terms and conditions in the coupons, while several cases were brought to the Small Claims Tribunal to claim a refund on unused coupons.
 KPS attempted to settle out-of-court with offers to extend the coupon validity, but the offer was rejected by claimants.
 The four claimants won their lawsuit on 23 October 1998, and KPS was forced to refund the coupons, opening possible floodgates for further claims.
 KPS blamed the ruling for sealing the fate of the company when talks with a major corporation about a takeover broke down amid the strife.
 The Consumer Council also backed actions by consumers, and used the Consumer Legal Action Fund to help consumers seek redress.
 A total of 2,400 complaints worth HKD$1.5 million were received.

 KPS Founder Garrie Roman was asked to leave by the board in November 1998 after his decision in June of the same year to fire Chief Executive Officer Rodney Miles.
 In the same month KPS went into receivership after rulings to repay coupons to claimants.

 Post-collapse

 Even prior to the collapse of KPS, employees were kept in the dark by management, relying on the news and rumours.
 Many sought new jobs among the uncertainty.
 When the firm went into receivership, 430 jobs were lost.
-The Legal Aid department petitioned the High Court to wind-up KPS's operations, so that former employees made redundant by its closure were able to claim ex-gratia payments from the Labour Department under the Protection of Wages on Insolvency Fund.
-Payments were supposed to have been made on 28 January 1999, but the wind-up of KPS was delayed due to technical issues.
+The Legal Aid Department petitioned the High Court to wind up KPS's operations so that former employees made redundant by its closure could claim ex gratia payments from the Labour Department under the Protection of Wages on Insolvency Fund.
+Payments were scheduled to be made on 28 January 1999, but the winding-up of KPS was delayed due to technical issues.